Probable Dormant Neutron Star in a Short-Period Binary System: Discussion

 However, this is not the case for all SB1s.
 Algol-type binaries, which probably have gone through a mass-transfer phase during their evolution \citep{erdem14,dervi18,chen20}, are famous counterexamples.
 In these binaries, a giant or a sub-giant is the less-massive component, and yet is the brighter star in the system \citep{nelson01, budding04, mennekens17, negu18}.
 Therefore, SB1s with a photometric primary in advanced stages of its evolution probably have a more-massive stellar companion as a photometric secondary.
 Algol-type binaries are much more common than binaries with a neutron-star or a black-hole component.

-Indeed, a number of systems recently proposed to consist of an evolved primary and a dormant compact-object secondary \citep[e.g.,][]{thompson19, liu19, rivinius20, jayasinghe21} are more likely to be binaries with an evolved primary and a MS secondary \citep[see discussion by][]{van-den-Heuvel20, irrgang20, shenar20, bodensteiner20, mazeh20, el-badry20, el-badry22a, el-badry22b}.
-The work of \cite{saracino22} stands in contrast to most of these recent suggestions, with its primary on the MS, and therefore it might have a true unseen black-hole companion.
+Indeed, a number of systems recently proposed to consist of an evolved primary and a dormant compact-object secondary \citep[e.g.,][]{thompson19, liu19, rivinius20, jayasinghe21} are more likely to be binaries with an evolved primary and an MS secondary \citep[see discussion by][]{van-den-Heuvel20, irrgang20, shenar20, bodensteiner20, mazeh20, el-badry20, el-badry22a, el-badry22b}.
+The works of \cite{BH18,BH19}, \cite{saracino22} and \cite{El-Badry22} stand in contrast to most of these recent suggestions, with their primary on the MS, and therefore might have a genuine unseen black-hole companion.
 J1255 presents us with a similar situation, as demonstrated above, where the secondary cannot be an MS star.
 In the case of J1255, as the visible star is only slightly evolved, it cannot hide in its glare a MS star with a mass larger than the primary, and therefore the secondary is probably a compact object.